There’s no easy way to know what to say to someone who had a miscarriage, but no matter how they’re grieving, they need your support.

 How to support someone who had a miscarriage

-When someone’s in the midst of grief, they really want you to listen, tell them that you’re there for them, and that they can turn to you for support.
+When someone’s in the midst of grief, they really want you to listen, to know that you’re there for them and that they can turn to you for support.

-It seems simple, but some people worry so much about saying the wrong thing that they choose to say nothing at all.
+It seems simple, but some people worry so much about saying the wrong thing that they choose to say or do nothing at all.

 Even if that’s all you do, expressing your miscarriage condolences is impactful and validates their pain.